H Eridani

-HD 23319 (h Eridani) is an orange-hued star in the constellation Eridanus.
-It has an apparent visual magnitude of 4.59, which is sufficiently bright to make it visible to the naked eye.
-The distance to HD 23319 can be estimated from its annual parallax shift of 18.5 mas, which yields a range of about 170 light years.
+h Eridani (HD 23319) is an orange-hued star in the constellation Eridanus.
+It has an apparent visual magnitude of 4.59, which make it faintly visible to the naked eye in skies with low light pollution.
+The distance to HD 23319 can be estimated from its annual parallax shift of 18.5 mas, which yields a distance of about 176 light years.
 It is moving further away from the Earth with a heliocentric radial velocity of +9.9 km/s.

 This is an aging giant star with a stellar classification of K1.5 IIIb CN0.5, where the suffix notation indicates the spectrum shows a mild overabundance of the cyano radical.
 It is a red clump giant, indicating it is on the horizontal branch and is generating energy through helium fusion at its core.
-The star has 1.2 times the mass of the Sun and, at the age of 4.6 billion years, has expanded to 11 times the Sun's radius.
-It is radiating 63 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 4,581 K.
+The star has 1.4 times the mass of the Sun and, at the age of 3.2 billion years, has expanded to 11 times the Sun's radius.
+It is radiating 51 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 4,592 K.

+h Eridani has two visible companions, a 12th-magnitude star 5 " away and a 16th-magnitude star 84 " away.
+They are much too far apart to show any orbital motion, but have similar parallaxes and proper motions.
+The 12th-magnitude companion may itself be a spectroscopic binary.